 If I have a query about the support my child receives, what do I do?

 - Talk to your child's teacher.

-- o Ask to meet the INCO.
+- Ask to meet the INCO.

-- Ask to meet the Head of School or the Assistant Head of School.
+- Ask to meet the Head of School.

 If I am not happy with the support my child is getting what can I do?